What is IntelliMix® Room?

 - Download the .exe from shure.com/imxroom.

 - Launch the installation file and follow the steps.

 - Choose network interface cards (NICs) to use for Shure control, Dante audio, and licensing.

 - The Shure control NIC must match the one used by Designer software.

-Important: For licensing, only use a permanent NIC on the computer.
+Important: Choose a permanent, non-removable NIC to use for licensing.
 This setting can't be changed after installation.

 - Choose which PC optimizations to make.
 For the best audio performance, choose all options.

-- Click the IntelliMix Room icon in the system tray to access basic settings and a troubleshooting event log.
+- Right-click the IntelliMix Room icon in the system tray to access basic settings, run room setup, or report a problem.